 There are water pipes under the boiler.
 These pipes are bent at an angle of 15 degrees, and the diameter of this pipe is about 10 cm.
-As tilted, so the water taps are not completely filled with water, and the coexistence of water and steam and can easily separate.
+As tilted, the water taps are not completely filled with water, and the coexistence of water and steam can easily separate.

 #6.
 Feed Check Valve

 Feed check valves are used to fill the shell with water.